bdusell/rau/docs/details.rst

    transformer.
 #.
 Ancestral sampling and beam search are the only available sampling algorithms
    for now.
 #.
+Ancestral sampling is not parallelized across minibatch elements.
+#.
 Beam search is not parallelized across minibatch elements.
 #.
 Due to limitations in the API for PyTorch's transformer implementation,
    decoding for transformers is very inefficient.
 At every step of decoding, all